jygoe/DE-Portfolio/Y1S1/Kursus Integriti dan Anti-Rasuah/readme.md

-# 📘 ULRS1032 - Integrity and Anti - Corruption Course
+# 📘 ULRS1032 - Integrity and Anti-Corruption Course

 ## 🧾 Course Brief
 This course introduces UTM’s core values of Integrity, Synergy, Excellence, and Sustainability (ISES) to develop creative and innovative students for national development.
 It emphasizes integrity, ethics, anti-corruption awareness, and strong personal values in both daily life and organizations.
 The course also highlights diversity, ethical decision-making, and holistic problem-solving of current issues, while aligning with Malaysia’s Sustainable Development Goals (SDG) and national development vision.